-Other financial liabilities are comprised of accounts payable and accrued liabilities, loans and borrowings and deposits payable.
+Other financial liabilities are comprised of accounts payable and accrued liabilities, amounts due to related parties, loans and borrowings and deposits payable.

 b) Inventories

 Inventories consist of parts and supplies acquired for internal construction, consumption or recoverable work.
 The Corporation accounts for major spare parts and standby equipment as property, plant and equipment.